See below for the main information you will need from the Federal Programs department.

 Title II is dedicated to four basic parts: Teacher and Principal Training and Recruitment; Mathematics and Science Partnerships; Innovation for Teacher Quality; and Enhancing Education through Technology.

-The purpose of Title III, Part A, is to help ensure that children and youth who are limited English proficient, Native American and/or immigrants, attain English language proficiency, develop high levels of academic attainment in English, and meet the same challenging State academic standards that all children are expected to meet.
+Purpose: Title III, Part A, is to help ensure that children and youth who are limited English proficient, Native American and/or immigrants, attain English language proficiency, develop high levels of academic attainment in English, and meet the same challenging State academic standards that all children are expected to meet.

-The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and represents good news for our nation’s schools.
+Purpose: The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and represents good news for our nation’s schools.
 This bipartisan measure reauthorizes the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s national education law and longstanding commitment to equal opportunity for all students.
 ESSA replaces the NCLB Act of 2002.

 The new law builds on key areas of progress in recent years, made possible by the efforts of educators, communities, parents, and students across the country.